It Was Him or Us: Plot

 One night in a small town, Peggy Wilson, and her daughter, Carrie, get up and leave Peggy's abusive husband, and Carrie's father, Buddy.
 As they try to leave, Buddy comes to the pickup begging Peggy to forgive him, and asking Carrie to open the door.
 Unmoved by his pleas, Peggy points a gun at Buddy, telling him to stay away from them, as they drive away.

 Eighteen years later, Peggy is now living in Salt Lake City with her new husband, Walter Pomeroy.
-They have two sons, Jesse and Stevie.
+They have two sons, Stevie age 10 and Jesse age 8.
 Her daughter Carrie, now a single mother to a 5-year-old girl named Jenna, is living with them and complains about not having a boyfriend or husband.
 Carrie then goes to apply for a job in an office at a construction site, where she meets good-looking young construction worker Gene Shepard, who asks her out.
 When he comes to pick Carrie up for their first date, the family seems to approve of him because of his kindness, but Peggy makes the comment that she wished Gene had called first, to which Carrie tells her mom to be nice as she leaves with Gene.
 During their date at a pizza restaurant, the two end up having sex in the bathroom, claiming they were meant for each other.

 A few days later, Carrie invites Gene to a party at a bar with her friends, but Gene says no because he doesn't want to "hang out with losers".
 Carrie goes to the party alone, and she dances with a friend of hers, Scottie, but Gene, who had secretly followed Carrie to the bar, appears and beats up Scottie in a violent rage.
 The bar manager kicks Gene out, and later, when Carrie tries to go into her house, Gene violently pulls her away from the house, and yells at her until Peggy comes out and tells Gene to leave Carrie alone.
 Gene then leaves, running over their mailbox with his car, and Carrie blames Peggy for trying to help.

 The next day, Gene's mom, Maggie, comes over and asks Carrie to come have lunch with Gene and her at their house, which she does.
 While there, Gene apologizes for getting violent, and promises to someday marry her and buy a house for her, him, and Jenna; but when Gene goes to work later, he learns that his boss has fired him because Peggy found out that Gene had a history of violence, and reported it to his boss.
 Gene and Carrie go to Peggy's house, where Gene expresses his anger about getting fired.
 Carrie calls her mom crazy, and blames her for getting Gene fired.
 As a result, Carrie decides that she and Jenna are going to move in with Gene and Maggie.